HKUST-KnowComp/ASER/README.md

 ### Quick Start

-Please refer to the [ASER.ipynb](ASER.ipynb) to become familar with ASER and its construction pipeline.
+Please refer to the [ASER.ipynb](ASER.ipynb) or [documentation](http://songcpu1.cse.ust.hk/aser/document) to become familiar with ASER and its construction pipeline.

 ### References
 ```